ChipFlow/docs/docs/source/tutorial-intro-chipflow-platform.rst

 Run the design in simulation
 ----------------------------

+Running our design and its software in simulation allows us to loosely check that it's working.

 First we need to build a local simulation binary.
-The simulation uses blackbox C++ models of external peripherals, such as the flash, to interact with:
+The simulation uses blackbox C++ models of external peripherals, such as the flash, to interact
+with:

 .. code-block:: bash

     make sim-build

-Next we need to build the software/BIOS which will run on our design.
-The build of this depends on the design itself.
+After running this, we will have a simulation binary at ``build/sim/sim_soc``.

+We can't run it just yet, as it needs the software/BIOS too.
+To build the software we run:

 .. code-block:: bash

     make software-build

-Now that we have our simulation and a BIOS, we can run it:
+Now that we have our simulation binary, and a BIOS, we can run it:

 .. code-block:: bash

     make sim-run

-You should see something like this:
+You should see console output like this:

 .. image:: images/simulation-output.png
   :alt: Simulation output